 I have a Travel or Travel Plus Pack but I don’t have any plans to travel – can I cancel my Pack?

-We understand that your travel plans might change because of the coronavirus situation.
-If you no longer need your Travel Pack or Travel Plus Pack, you can remove it in a branch, the Barclays app or by calling 0345 734 5345.
-Lines are open Monday to Friday from 9am to 5pm, and Saturday from 9am to 1pm.
+If you no longer need your Travel Pack or Travel Plus Pack, you can remove it in the Barclays app, a branch or by calling 0345 734 5345, even within the six-month minimum term.
+We’re here Monday to Friday from 9am to 5pm, and Saturdays from 9am to 1pm.
 Call charges.

-- If you book a holiday when there are travel restrictions in place, you won’t be covered for cancellation costs if you're not able to travel because of these, or if you decide not to travel because of the coronavirus situation.
-All other cancellation reasons that are normally covered by the policy will be valid
+- If you book a holiday when there is FCDO advice in place, you won’t be covered for cancellation costs if you can’t travel because of them, or if you decide not to travel because of the coronavirus (COVID-19) situation.
+All other cancellation reasons normally covered by the policy will be valid

 - If you have a Travel Plus Pack and want to change it to a Travel Pack, call us on 0345 734 5345.
-Please be aware that your Pack features and benefits might change – it’s important that you read the terms and conditions carefully
+Your pack features and benefits may change, so please read T&Cs carefully

 How does coronavirus affect my travel insurance?